ctjacobs/pyqso/README.md

 PyQSO
 =====

-PyQSO is a general-purpose contact logging tool for amateur radio operators.
+PyQSO is a contact logging tool for amateur radio operators.

 Installation and running
 ------------------------